cloudfoundry/csb-brokerpak-gcp/README.md

 ### Running with docker

 1. Install [Docker](https://docs.docker.com/get-docker/)
-2. If you don't have GoLang installed, the makefile will automatically use Docker.
+2. If you don't have Go installed, the makefile will automatically use Docker.
 If you do have go installed but still want to use docker, then set the `USE_GO_CONTAINERS` to `true`.

 Make targets will run with the *cfplatformeng/csb* docker image.
 Alternatively, a custom image can be specified by setting the `CSB` environment variable.

-### Running with GoLang
+### Running with Go

-1. Make sure you have the right GoLang version installed (see `go.mod` file).
+1. Make sure you have the right Go version installed (see `go.mod` file).
 2. Make sure `USE_GO_CONTAINERS` environment variable is ***NOT*** set.

 The make targets will build the source using the local go installation.